apache/flink/docs/dev/table/common.md

 ### SQL

-Flink's SQL integration is based on [Apache Calcite](https://calcite.apache.org) which implements the SQL standard.
+Flink's SQL integration is based on [Apache Calcite](https://calcite.apache.org), which implements the SQL standard.
 SQL queries are specified as regular Strings.

 The [SQL]({{ site.baseurl }}/dev/table/sql.html) document describes Flink's SQL support for streaming and batch tables.

-The following example shows how to specify a query and return the result as Table.
+The following example shows how to specify a query and return the result as a Table.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">